oliviatian27/channel/README.md

 ```
 json-server --watch channel.json --port 3001
 ```
 then open another terminal window cd into the same folder run

 ```
 npm install&& npm start
 ```
-now you should see the project opened in http://localhost:3000/
+now you should see the project opened in http://localhost:3000/ if 3000 port is not taken

 ## Running the tests

 in the project folder, run below command in terminal

 ```
 npm test
 ```